ERA Research Internships

 Project 2.
 Neuropsychiatric symptoms in people with Parkinson’s disease: impact on quality of life.

-• Host university: St George’s University of London
+• Host: City St George’s University of London (Tooting Campus)

 Project 3.
 Producing cancer therapeutic drugs in tobacco plants.

-• Host university: St George’s University of London
+• Host: City St George’s University of London (Tooting campus)

 • More information: You will work on expressing and producing immune checkpoint inhibitors from tobacco plants to create cost-effective and accessible cancer therapeutics.
 You will gain experience in PCR, gel electrophoresis, DNA transformation, plant molecular cloning, and flow cytometry.